vic-ma/howtodismantle.github.io/_posts/2025-04-18-Peak-a-Boo-Revealing-Peakboard-Hub-List-Data-in-your-Power-BI-Dashboards.md

     ResultTable
 {% endhighlight %}

-And here's the final result in Power BI preview:
+And here's the final result in the Power BI preview:

 ![image](/assets/2025-04-18/050.png)